mayu-live/framework/haml-guide.md

 ## Data fetching

-This has nothing to do with HAML but I suppose this document will turn into some proper documentation at some point, so I'm writing it here...
+This has nothing to do with Haml but I suppose this document will turn into some proper documentation at some point, so I'm writing it here...

 ```haml